isb-cgc/readthedocs/docs/source/sections/ReleaseNotes/WebAppReleaseNotes.rst

 ISB-CGC Web App Release Notes
 #############################

+*August 6, 2024*

+- ISB-CGC no longer supports controlled access data or integrates with the IGV Genomic Viewer.
+- The WebApp has been streamlined; the dashboard and workbooks have been removed.
+This includes defining variables and genes as well as graphing.
+- As of August 2024, ISB-CGC no longer hosts the TP53 database.
+It can now be found at https://tp53.cancer.gov/.

 *November 27, 2023*

 - On the ISB-CGC Help-->Video Tutorials page, the Introduction video has been replaced with a new version.
 Two obsolete videos "Image Viewers" and "Exporting Cohort" were removed.